Skip to content

 • Read picture books about school to help lessen apprehensions and help your child develop positive feelings about school.

-• Enroll in a special classes prior to Preschool that are designed to gradually ease your child towards independence and get use to structured activities such as story time and following directions on a small scale.
+• Enroll in a special activity prior to Preschool that are designed to gradually ease your child towards independence and get used to structured activities such as playing with others, sharing and following directions on a small scale.

-• Attend library story times or special events where other young children are present.
+• Attend library story times, social or special events where other young children are present.

-• Take advantage of other opportunities to leave your child in a safe environment without you (such as with a grandparent or babysitter) for a short periods of time.
+• Take advantage of opportunities to leave your child in a safe environment without you (such as with a grandparent or babysitter) for a short period of time.

 • When leaving your child in care of others, do not linger.
 Your child can easily pick up on your hesitation or anxiety.
 Tell your child you will return and give them a reassuring hug and walk away.

-• Begin speaking and having your child speak English at home if it is not your family’s primary language so that your child can be understood and is able to express themselves to others (they will not lose their home/primary language).
+• Give your child opportunities to speak for themselves so as to be able to express their thoughts to others.
+If you speak multiple languages in your home, begin speaking and having your child speak English so that your child can be understood and is able to express themselves to others (they will not lose their home/primary language).
 Being on their own without you is sometime unsettling to a child and it only complicates the situation if they cannot understand or communicate with the teachers or other children.

 • Toilet independence is required to start in Preschool.
-Practicing self-help skills to master this process before school begins will lead to positive self – esteem (pull ups and diapers may NOT be worn in or during class).
+Practicing self-help skills (including wiping with toilet paper on their own) to master this process before school begins will lead to positive self – esteem.
+Pull ups and diapers may NOT be worn in or during class.

 Parent Handbook